Putting the 'Man' into 'Romance'

 Keeping Love Alive

-Moderator: In your experience, does anyoneactually like
+Moderator: In your experience, does anyoneactually like breakfast in bed?

 Moderator: Doesn't elaborate bed-eating getmessy?

 Michael Webb: It all depends on how big a slobyou are!
 You do have to be careful with the sort of food that you prepare.
 Butyou can go to department stores and buy breakfast bed tables for just a fewdollars.
 And the ease and cleanup is magnificent.